naja628/qwerasdf/work/manual.md

 ### Basics
 You can undo/redo either with `Z: Undo`/`X: Redo`.
 Or from `R: Rewind`: scroll through the history with the mouse-wheel and click when you're done.
-Redoing will not erase the undo history, instead the first time you make a change after an undo, it is added **at the end** of the history.
-So, undoing after will take you first to it, then to all the savepoints you went through to get to the previous state you made the change from.
+The first time you make a change after an undo, it is added **at the end** of the history; so the history is not erased.
+Undoing right after would take you through all the savepoints you went through to get to the previous state you made the change from.
 You can still access the undo history after closing and restarting the program.

 ### Sessions